brayest/RedisClusterCloudFormation/README.md

 While the server is starting do the following:

-* 1 Unzip the Starter kitche
+* 1 Unzip the Starter kit
 * 2 Rename the new folder to rediscluster (if you want)
 * 3 Copy the content of cookbooks into the unzipped Starter kit cookbooks folder.
 * 4 Copy the bootstrap folder into the unzipped Starter kit folder.